mheberger/delineator/README.md

 ## Always review your results!

-**No automated watershed delineation software can replace human judgment.
-Always visually inspect every watershed you create with this package.
+**No automated watershed delineation software can replace human judgment. visually inspect every watershed you create with this package.
 There is no guarantee the output is correct.**

-Errors are common and often easy to miss without inspection.
 The good news is that many mistakes can be fixed by slightly adjusting the outlet coordinates and re-running.
 An experienced analyst can usually identify and resolve problems quickly, especially with an interactive map display.